 Workplace Anxiety: Why You May Be Feeling Anxiety About Work

 There are various factors that may contribute to increased anxiety around work, such as a stressful workplace, tight deadlines, high levels of responsibility, difficult coworkers, and more.
 If you are feeling anxious about going to work, it could be that your workload is too demanding.
 Say, for example, that you are constantly being given major projects by your boss.
-These assignments often have tight deadlines and the amount of work that you are given often takes up most of your time, leaving you unable to properly rest without worrying about having to get your work done and making it harder to meet your other important needs.
-This issue then drags on over the course of the week, building upon itself and further contributing to your anxiety and stress.
+These assignments often have tight deadlines and the amount of work that you are given may take up more time than you have, leaving you unable to properly rest without worrying about having to get your work done and making it harder to meet your other important needs.
+This issue then drags on over the course of the week, building upon itself and further contributing to anxious thoughts and stress.

-In addition to factors that may have caused workplace anxiety over time, it’s also possible that your workplace is aggravating existing anxiety.
-Say, for example, that you have a generalized anxiety disorder or social anxiety that makes it harder for you to speak in front of others.
-When you are forced to give a presentation at work, your anxiety may worsen.
-Work-related social phobia is a very real concern that people have, especially if they experience anxiety in other areas where they are required to be social.
+In addition to factors that may have caused workplace anxiety over time, it’s also possible that your workplace is aggravating an existing anxiety disorder.
+Say, for example, that you have generalized anxiety disorder or social anxiety disorder that makes it harder for you to speak in front of others.
+When you are asked to give a presentation at work, your anxiety may worsen.

 What Can I Do About Workplace Anxiety?

-Work is one of the more difficult aspects of life as it often requires us to truly know ourselves and what we are capable of achieving.
-While we don't want to be overloaded with work, we don't want to be on the other end of the spectrum, constantly doubting ourselves and underperforming as a result of negative thought patterns.
-The first step that you will want to take when you are feeling like an overly anxious person at work is to assess your current situation.
+One of the first steps that may be beneficial to take when you are experiencing anxiety at work is to assess your current situation.
 Try to identify the specific sources of anxiety to better understand the dynamics at play.
 Are you being given too much work?
 Are you dealing with a difficult boss?
 Are you using your time wisely and still having to take so much time out of your day that you don’t have time to meet your basic needs?
-If so, there is one of the major issues contributing to your anxiety.
-If not, it may be time to rewire your thinking and learn new skills that can help you better tackle your work and do so confidently.
+If so, those could be some of the major issues contributing to your anxiety.
+If not, it may be helpful to reframe your thinking and learn new skills that can help you better tackle your work and do so more confidently.

-That being said, however, you must also know your own limitations and maintain realistic expectations regarding your work.
-If you know that you need time to relax but expect yourself to take on so much work that your job is all you have time for, you are only contributing to your anxiety on a regular basis.
+With that in mind, it can also be important to know your own limitations and maintain realistic expectations regarding your work.
+If you know that you need time to recharge but expect yourself to take on so much work that your job is all you have time for, this is likely going to exacerbate symptoms of anxiety.
 Make sure to set realistic expectations for yourself so that you are able to get your work done but still have enough time to be able to take care of yourself.

-Break Down Your To-Do List And Goals To Make Them Easily Achievable
+Break Down Your To-Do List And Goals To Make Them More Manageable

 Frequently Asked Questions (FAQs)